 EBP/QI and Research Projects at UnityPoint Health — Allen Hospital

-If you will be doing research or EBP/QI projects at UnityPoint Health—Allen Hospital, you need to be aware of the following information in order to ensure cooperation and approval from the project setting.
+If you will be doing research or EBP/QI projects at UnityPoint Health — Allen Hospital, you need to be aware of the following information to ensure cooperation and approval from the project setting.

 Obtaining Documentation of Cooperation

 Send an email to Allen Hospital Compliance and Privacy and Information Security Office: Grace.Culley@unitypoint.org.
 Before sending this email, students must have project approval from their faculty advisor.

 - The subject line of the email should be "EBPQI/Research Project Approval."
 Select EBPQI or Research as appropriate.

 - The body of the email will be comprised of text documenting cooperation with the project and will need to be approved by a hospital vice president.
 This text will include the PI's name, name of the project, a brief description of the project, including any data access and data use requirements, and an affirmation of approval of the project by the signee.

 - Attach the completed ACIRB EBPQI or research review application along with other relevant forms to the email.
 For student projects, all attached forms must have been approved by the student's advisor.

 - The Privacy Officer will review the project information for any HIPAA and /or privacy concerns.

 - After the Privacy Officer's review, if there are no concerns, the documentation of cooperation content will be sent to the appropriate vice president for review.
 If approved, the vice president will sign the letter.
 The Privacy Officer will send the signed letter of cooperation to the PI and ACIRB@allencollege.edu.

 Obtaining Approval for Project-Related Forms and Educational Materials

 Any forms and/or educational materials that will be used by patients, even if only for the project pilot period, will need to be approved for use and appropriate branding by the Allen Hospital Marketing Manager.
 Materials needing such approval should be submitted separately to Carson.Tigges@UnityPoint.org for review and approval.
 Note that appropriate branding and the expected budget for the items will be considered in this approval process, so this information should be included in the request.